Lloyd Mitsuru Onoye

 Pfc.
 Onoye was interred in the U.S. Military Cemetery at Granaglione, Italy, Plot E, Row 6, No. 642.

-For his military service, Private First Class Lloyd Mitsuru Onoye was awarded the Bronze Star Medal, Purple Heart Medal with one oak leaf cluster, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
+For his military service, Private First Class Lloyd Mitsuru Onoye was awarded the Bronze Star Medal, Purple Heart Medal with one oak leaf cluster, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 In 1948, the remains of Americans buried overseas began slowly to return to the U.S., if the family so wished.
 Although Lloyd’s mother had died in 1946, his father was living at 2342 W. 31st Street in Los Angeles.
 Lloyd was brought home on the USAT Cpl.
 Eric C. Gibson, one of 136 war dead from Southern California returned from Italy.
 The ship arrived into the Brooklyn Army Base in New York Harbor on February 9, 1949, carrying the remains of 5,205 soldiers.
 His family decided to have him buried at Arlington National Cemetery, rather than returned to California.